nolanlawson/css-talk-2022/markdown.md

 # Principles of layout performance

+???

+Other than CSS containment, I can only share a few general tips on improving layout performance.

+--

 - Explicit is better than implicit
-- Use fewer DOM nodes (e.g. virtualization)
-- Use `display:none` and `content-visibility`

 ???

-Other than CSS containment, I can only share a few general tips on improving layout performance.
-First off, explicitly telling the browser the sizes of things will always be less work than asking it to run its layout algorithm.
+First off, explicitly
+telling the browser the sizes of things will always be less work than asking it to run its layout algorithm.
 If you know the exact width/height of something, you can set the explicit size rather than letting the browser calculate it.
 Absolute/relative positioninng is always fast.

+--
+- Use fewer DOM nodes (e.g. virtualization)

+???

 Also, of course, use fewer DOM nodes.
 If you have an infinite-scrolling list, use virtualization so that you're not rendering a bunch of DOM nodes that are off-screen.

+--
+- Use `display:none` and `content-visibility`

+???

 If you use something like `display:none`, it will also avoid paying the layout cost for everything that is currently being hidden.